WRX Built Engine 101: Everything You Need to Know - Crawford Performance

 Not all built engines are created equal.
 The difference lies in the builder’s experience and attention to detail.
 A top-tier engine comes from a shop that has spent years testing, breaking, and perfecting its process.
 At Crawford Performance, we’ve spent over two decades figuring out what works, and we pour that knowledge into every engine we build.
 Look for builders who are transparent about their process and the performance parts they use, from forged pistons to balanced crankshafts.
 Superior craftsmanship results in a cleaner, more efficient, and more reliable engine that delivers consistent power.

-Verify Warranty and Long-Term Reliability
+Always Verify the Warranty and Reliability

 A warranty is more than a piece of paper; it’s a builder’s promise to stand behind their work.
 When investing thousands into an engine, you need that assurance.
 A comprehensive warranty, like our 12-month/12,000-mile coverage, shows confidence in the engine's durability.
 Reliability is critical in modified, high-horsepower Subarus, as the engine must withstand intense pressure and heat.
 Pairing a quality build with professional engine tuning services is the final step in securing a reliable setup that will last for years, giving you the confidence to push your WRX to its limits.